Aryna Sabalenka defeats Amanda Anisimova for her 2nd consecutive US Open title and 4th at a major

 Sabalenka, a 27-year-old from Belarus, earned her fourth Grand Slam trophy — all on hard courts — and avoided becoming the first woman to lose three major finals in a season since Justine Henin in 2006.

-Sabalenka was the runner-up to Madison Keys at the Australian Open in January and to Coco Gauff at the French Open in June.
+Sabalenka was the runner-up to Madison Keys at Melbourne Park and to Coco Gauff at Roland-Garros.

 Those defeats helped on Saturday.